Solexma/wtfm/README.md

 This CLI tool will guide you in writing that (F) Manual.

+## Features

+- Guided generation of THAT F*cking Manual
+- Editing capabilities of THAT F*cking Manual
+- TIPS for every section

 ## License

-Licensed under GNU Affero General Public License v3.0 or later.
+Licensed under GNU General Public License v3.0.

 ## Author/Maintainer